Contemporary Office Design Trends For Your Business

 With the adoption of mobile technology and cloud-based enterprise management software within the workplace, the static, evenly-partitioned office of the past has changed dramatically within the last five to ten years.
 People can physically work anywhere these days.
 And while the trend of the total open office has been transformational towards the complete opposite pole in design, it came with its limits too, mostly by excluding private areas for reflection, contemplation, and focused work.
 Companies today are looking for a balanced mix of open and private office space, unassigned landing spaces for a pop-in mobile workforce, and comfortable residential looking furniture.
 Making the office a “home away from home” is becoming a priority more frequently in contemporary office design, and it is an expectation for the next generation millennial workforce.

-Getting Started With Holt Environments
+Getting Started With Holt Experiential

 We would love to help you design and build your own company’s first branded environment, or to enhance and expand your use of branded environments within your facilities.
 To get started, look at our portfolio of projects, or contact us via the form below.